What is a proxy and when do you use it?

 The power of attorney itself must always be granted in writing.
 In the case of a limited liability company, the approval of the granting and revocation of a proxy falls within the competence of the general meeting (unless the articles of association provide otherwise).

-Various models for the granting of a proxy can be found on the internet, however, it is advisable to consult a lawyer about the specific form, as the form may vary according to the scope of the authorisation.
+Various models for granting a power of attorney can be found on the internet, however, it is advisable to consult a lawyer about the specific form as the form may vary according to the scope of the power.
 The power of attorney must explicitly state that it is a proxy.
 The scope of the proxy’s authority does not need to be expressly stated, as long as the statutory scope is respected.

 The grant of a proxy to a proxy must be entered in the commercial register, however, unlike the previous legislation, the entry is only declaratory.
 The proxy is therefore already effective at the moment of its granting.
 Until the moment of registration of the proxy in the Commercial Register, the proxy must prove his/her authorisation to a third party (e.g. by submitting a document granting the proxy).